psx95/learning-go/organizing-programs/packages.md

 Package level members can be accessed by source Go files in other packages that import the package containing these members, provided the members have sufficient visibility.

-Go supports two levels of visibiilty -
+Go supports two levels of visibility -
 1. Package level visibility (the lowest level of visibility available)
-    - They are defined by naming the indentifier starting with a lowercase letter.
+    - They are defined by naming the identifier starting with a lowercase letter.
 Eg. `user`
     - Such fields are reserved for use within the package.
-    - Any package level member can see any other package level memeber.
+    - Any package level member can see any other package level member.
 2. Public level visibility
     - They are defined by naming the identifier starting with an uppercase letter.
 Eg. `User`
     - Such fields can be used by any package member - within the same package as well as outside of the package.